 The table and the tool buttons to the right allow you to add, remove and edit journal entries.
 For each entry you must provide the full journal name, and the ISO abbreviation (e.g. “Aquacultural Engineering” and “Aquacult.
 Eng.”).
 To edit an entry, double-click its row in the table.

 Once you click OK, if you have selected a file, and the table contains at least one entry, the table contents will be stored to the selected file, and JabRef’s list of journals will be updated.

 You can link to a number of external lists.
 These links can be set up in the lower part of the Manage journal abbreviations window.
 External lists are similar to the personal list - the only difference is that JabRef does not provide an interface for editing the external lists.

-External lists can be found at the JabRef’s repository of journal abbreviation lists.
+External lists can be found at JabRef’s repository abbreviation lists.